-Mr. Hartley, 64, obtained his degree in business from Ohio University in 1955, and was employed in various capacities by Deloitte Haskins & Sells (now Deloitte & Touche) from 1959 until his retirement as an area managing partner in 1988.
-He joined the Company as Director in 1991 and was elected Chairman of the Board of Directors in 1997.
+Mr. Hartley, 66, obtained his degree in business from Ohio University in 1955, and was employed in various capacities by Deloitte Haskins & Sells (now Deloitte & Touche) from 1959 until his retirement as an area managing partner in 1988.
+He has also been associated with Colbert Golf Design and Development since 1991.
+He joined Southwest Gas Corporation as Director in 1991 and was elected Chairman of the Board of Directors in 1997.
 Mr. Hartley is actively involved in numerous business and civic activities.
 He is a past chairman of the UNLV Foundation and the Nevada Development Authority, and past president of the Las Vegas Founders Club.
 He has also held voluntary executive positions with the Las Vegas Founders Golf Foundation, the Las Vegas Chamber of Commerce, and the Boulder Dam Area Council of the Boy Scouts of America.
-He is a director of Rio Hotel and Casino, Inc., Sierra Health Services, Inc., and Ameritrade Holding Corporation.
+He is a director of Sierra Health Services, Inc., and AmeriTrade Holdings Corporation.